biodivdev/rrapp-compose/README.md

   $ sudo sysctl -w vm.max\_map\_count=262144

-It is important to change the server config at config/Caddyfile (not the root Caddyfile, the one in the config dir), and make the domain line properly, such as http://localhost if it is not running in a domain or inteded to run at another port.
+It is important to change the server config at config/Caddyfile (not the root Caddyfile, the one in the config dir).
+Erase both lines and write the domain line properly, such as http://localhost if it is not running in a domain or inteded to run at another port.
 The correponding exposed port at docker-compose.yml might also need to be changed.
+You can also change .env file TAXON\_RESOURCE parameter to the name of the ipt resource from which to pull the taxonomy from.

 Finally execute the apps: